inclusivenaming/website/content/blog/_posts/inclusive-infra/index.md

 ---
 Posted by Reinhardt Quelle, Dir.
 Site Reliability Engineering for Cisco Emerging Technolgies and Incubation

-This is cross-posted from the [Cisco Tech Blog](https://ciscotechblog.com/blog/inclusive-infrastructure/).
-Cisco is excited to be a part of the "Inclusive Naming Initiative" and we are looking forward to working with this community.
+This is cross-posted from our [Tech Blog](https://ciscotechblog.com/blog/inclusive-infrastructure/).
+We are excited to be a part of the "Inclusive Naming Initiative" and we are looking forward to working with this community.
 Through the INI and the open source community at large, we believe we can illuminate and amplify the efforts happening across our whole industry.

 ---

 This post will be short, because it really is _that simple_.

-My team builds platform services that underlie the multiple projects within the Emerging Technology and Incubation team at Cisco.
+My team builds platform services that underlie the multiple projects within the Emerging Technology and Incubation team.
 Our mission is to build 'paved roads' for developers; we create common reusable patterns and services that any engineer or venture needs to deliver an application.

-Recently, one of my peers pinged me via WebEx Teams and pointed out that someone on my team had just announced the expansion of our CI build environment with the addition of "slaves 10-15".
+Recently, one of my peers pinged me in chat and pointed out that someone on my team had just announced the expansion of our CI build environment with the addition of "slaves 10-15".
 She inquired about the use of the term “slave” and I immediately knew she was pointing to a form of microaggression in code and something not in line with our values.

 She is right.
-It's not only inappropriate to perpetuate the use of terms that are harmful to our diverse employees; it's also specifically against [Cisco Policy](https://www.cisco.com/c/en/us/about/social-justice/inclusive-language-policy.html) to do so.
+It's not only inappropriate to perpetuate the use of terms that are harmful to our diverse employees; it's also specifically against our company [policy](https://www.cisco.com/c/en/us/about/social-justice/inclusive-language-policy.html) to do so.

 Since these hosts had been created via "infrastructure as code", it was a simple matter to send a pull request to the repo containing that code with more inclusive - and indeed more descriptive - names, and re-deploy.